 To determine whether pre-Incentive Fee net investment income exceeds the hurdle rate, pre-Incentive Fee net investment income is expressed as a rate of return on the value of the Company's net assets at the end of the immediately preceding calendar quarter commencing with the first calendar quarter following the Listing Date.
 Because of the structure of the Incentive Fee, it is possible that the Company may pay an Incentive Fee in a calendar quarter in which the Company incurs a loss.
 For example, if the Company receives pre-Incentive Fee net investment income in excess of the quarterly hurdle rate, the Company will pay the applicable Incentive Fee even if the Company has incurred a loss in that calendar quarter due to realized and unrealized capital losses.
-In addition, because the quarterly hurdle rate is calculated based on the Company's net assets, decreases in the Company's net assets due to realized or unrealized capital losses in any given calendar quarter may increase the likelihood that the hurdle rate is reached and therefore the likelihood of the Company paying an Incentive Fee for that calendar quarter.
+In addition, because the quarterly hurdle rate is calculated based on the Company's net assets, decreases in the Company's net assets due to realized or unrealized capital losses in any given calendar quarter.
 The Company's net investment income used to calculate this component of the Incentive Fee is also included in the amount of the Company's gross assets used to calculate the Management Fee because gross assets are total assets (including cash received) before deducting liabilities (such as declared dividend payments).